 Obuse Station is quick and easy to reach using the Nagano Dentetsu Line running from Nagano Station to Yudanaka Station.
 Our ‘How To Get To Obuse’ page has everything you need to know about making the journey from Nagano, the monkey park, Tokyo and beyond.

 BOOK WITH US!
 NAGANO’S NO.1 TOUR & CHARTER OPERATOR

 Snow Monkey Resorts is Nagano’s No.1 tour and charter operator.
 We have the local knowledge of where and when to go, to help you discover and enjoy the region’s many fantastic destinations including Obuse and beyond.

 For guests wanting to access the resorts in the comfort of their own transport, we can arrange a private tour or charter customised to fit your needs, starting and ending at any destination including from/to Nagano Station and any resort in the region.
 Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations in combination with any activity that suits your schedule.

 All vehicles are fitted with a protective screen – separating the driver from passenger and luggage area – and our drivers wear protective masks, allowing you to move between your destinations in comfort and safety.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
 We’d love to be part of that experience and help you discover even more!

 Why choose us?

 Got a question about visiting Obuse?
-Contact us at email@example.com and let’s get planning together!
+Click on the INQUIRY button below or contact us at firstname.lastname@example.org and let’s get planning together!